 Conjurer’s cards were often divided diagonally, so that one half of each card shows a figure, whilst the opposite half appears like a normal pip card.
-The cards shown left were designed by W. Tringham in London (1772).
+The cards shown above left were designed by W. Tringham in London (1772).
 The instruction card reads: "Instructions for useing the Cards.
 The Method of showing them is by keeping ye first card (which is a conjuror) allways at the front & turning the others Upside down, which will discover either figures or pips " By a mixture of false shuffling and sleight of hand, the cards can be fanned out and made to appear to change from figures to pips.
-Cards like these were known in Holland, Germany, France, Portugal and England.
+The right-hand card is 18th century Spanish, ink on parchment, courtesy Biblioteca Nacional de España.

 According to Keith Bennett (www.kbmagic.com) it "was not made as a trick pack by Alf Cooke, but would have been made into a trick pack by a magic dealer.
 Alf Cooke did however supply cards in two fractionally different sizes at one point in order to facilitate the manufacture of trick packs; they also made cards with backs on both sides as well as faces on both sides and partly blank cards".